The Conjuring: Last Rites

 The Conjuring: Last Rites is a 2025 American supernatural horror film directed by Michael Chaves and written by Ian Goldberg, Richard Naing, and David Leslie Johnson-McGoldrick.
 The film is the ninth installment in The Conjuring film series, and is based on the real-life investigations of the Smurl haunting case.
 It stars Patrick Wilson and Vera Farmiga, who reprise their roles as paranormal investigators Ed and Lorraine Warren, along with Mia Tomlinson and Ben Hardy.

 The Conjuring: Last Rites was released in the United States on September 5, 2025, by Warner Bros.
 Pictures.
-The film received mixed reviews from critics and grossed $494.5 million worldwide, becoming the highest-grossing film in the series.
+The film received mixed reviews from critics and grossed $499.3 million, becoming the highest-grossing film in the series.
+A prequel, The Conjuring: First Communion, is set to be released on September 10, 2027.

 Plot

-In 1964, an expecting Ed and Lorraine Warren investigate a haunting involving an antique mirror at a curio shop.
+In 1964, Ed Warren and his pregnant wife Lorraine investigate a haunting involving an antique mirror.
 Lorraine collapses upon seeing a vision of an entity and her unborn child, and goes into labor.
 Ed speeds Lorraine to the hospital, but the baby is stillborn.
 However, Lorraine's prayers revive the baby, whom she names Judy.

-Twenty-two years later, the Smurl family moves to West Pittston, Pennsylvania.
-Jack and Janet Smurl share the home with Jack's parents, Mary and John, along with their four daughters: Dawn, Heather, and twins Carin and Shannon and their dog, Simon.
+Twenty-two years later, in 1986, the Smurl family moves to West Pittston, Pennsylvania.
+Jack and Janet Smurl share the home with Jack's parents, Mary and John, along with their four daughters: Dawn, Heather, twins Carin and Shannon, and their dog, Simon.
 For Heather's confirmation ceremony, John gifts her the antique mirror.
 During dinner, a kitchen ceiling light suddenly crashes down, narrowly missing Heather.

 Due to Ed's worsening heart condition, the Warrens retire from their investigations but continue giving lectures, which are now sparsely attended.
 While at dinner, Judy, who has become increasingly sensitive to psychic visions, has an episode and begins to panic.
-Using a rhyme created while Judy was a little girl, Lorraine helps her calm down and reminds her to always shut herself off from the supernatural.
-Dawn and Heather attempt to dispose of the mirror, but the family continues to be terrorized by three entities: an elderly woman, a younger woman, and a man wielding an axe.
-Exhausted, the family shares their story with the press in the hope of finding help, which attracts the interest of Father Gordon.
+Lorraine helps Judy calm down using a rhyme created when she was a child and reminds her to always shut herself off from the supernatural.
+Dawn and Heather attempt to dispose of the mirror, but the family continues to be terrorized by the spirits of an elderly woman, a younger woman, and an axe-wielding man.
+The Smurls share their story with the media, which attracts the interest of Father Gordon.

-Judy's boyfriend, Tony, proposes to Judy during Ed's birthday party, which she accepts.
-Unable to obtain the Warrens' help, Father Gordon goes to the Diocese of Scranton to seek help for the Smurls.
+During Ed's birthday party, Judy accepts her boyfriend Tony's marriage proposal.
+Unable to obtain the Warrens' help, Father Gordon goes to the Diocese of Scranton.
 The demon attacks Gordon at the diocese and induces him to commit suicide.
 At Father Gordon's funeral, Judy learns from a vision that he died while investigating the Smurls' haunting.
 She secretly leaves for Pennsylvania to investigate, and Lorraine has a vision that warns her about Judy.